mamidalaneeraj/CODSOFT/README.md

-# CODSOFT
+#
-All the projects related to my codsoft internship will be posted here
+All the projects related to my internship will be posted here